scriptnull/docsv2/sources/pipelines/jobs/provision.md

 The resources you can provision vary by container service.
 Below is a list of currently supported objects for each service.

 ### Google Container Engine
 #### Services
 All four Kubernetes [service](https://kubernetes.io/docs/user-guide/services/) types are supported: LoadBalancer, NodePort, ExternalName, and ClusterIP.
 Services are configured as [loadBalancer](../resources/loadBalancer/) resources in the `shippable.resources.yml`.

+### Kubernetes
+#### Services
+All four Kubernetes [service](https://kubernetes.io/docs/user-guide/services/) types are supported: LoadBalancer, NodePort, ExternalName, and ClusterIP.
+Services are configured as [loadBalancer](../resources/loadBalancer/) resources in the `shippable.resources.yml`.